andreidobrinski/docker-kubernetes-course-udemy/notes.md

 - have access to all docker debugging CLI tools
 - manually kill docker to test k8s restart
 - delete cached images in the node

+Postgres PVC

+- PVC: Persistent Volume Claim
+- when a pod crashes, the data gets lost with it
+- a new pod is created without any data carried over
+  - data gets lost with a crash
+  - PVC helps prevent this